A Presidential Memoir, without a

 still an Oil Producing State, thanks to President Obasanjo, no longer enjoy the

-presence of oil wells like the neighboring states as it was before - a
+presence of oil wells like the neighbouring states as it was before - a

 development that cuts drastically into the financial wherewithal and stability